 The City of Encinitas has used beach nourishment for many years as a method of building coastal resilience.
 As of summer 2021, there are three potential SCOUP project locations at local beaches, the largest of which involves removing the remaining sand associated with the San Elijo Lagoon Restoration Project and placing the sand at Moonlight Beach.

 Cardiff Beach Living Shoreline Project – Dune Restoration Project

-The State Coastal Conservancy, the San Diego Association of Governments (SANDAG), the United States Fish and Wildlife Service (USFWS) and the Ocean Protection Council have provided the funds to provide an adaptation measure to reduce the potential impacts due to sea level rise while providing a multi-benefit of improving the native dune habitat.
-For more information on the conception of this project, please see this recent article published by the USFWS Pacific Southwest Region.
+The State Coastal Conservancy, the San Diego Association of Governments, the United States Fish and Wildlife Service, and the Ocean Protection Council have provided the funds to provide an adaptation measure to reduce the potential impacts due to sea-level rise while also improving the native dune habitat.
+For more information on this project, please see this article published by the U.S. Fish and Wildlife Service (USFWS).

-The Federal Emergency Management Agency (FEMA) is currently performing detailed coastal engineering analysis and mapping of the Pacific Coast of California.
-Results will be used to re-map the coastal flood risk and wave hazards for California coastline.
-Key coastal processes such as dune erosion, wave setup, wave run-up, overtopping, overland wave propagation and evaluation of coastal structures are accounted for in determining new Base Flood Elevations (BFE).
+The California Coastal Analysis and Mapping Project (CCAMP), completed in 2018 by the Federal Emergency Management Agency (FEMA), was an extensive, fifteen-year undertaking involving detailed coastal engineering analysis and mapping of the Pacific Coast of California.
+The results were used to create interactive and updated maps of the coastal flood risk and wave hazards for the California coastline.
+Key coastal processes such as dune erosion, wave setup, wave run-up, overtopping, overland wave propagation and evaluation of coastal structures were accounted for in determining new Base Flood Elevations (BFE).

 Swami's State Marine Conservation Area